ballerkobe808/invest/README - 10 TERMS & STRATEGIES.txt

 IRR - internal rate of return - the annual (or whatever timeframe) rate of return taking into account the npv of the return

+Dealer Status - IRS Classification - Dont become a real estate dealer (flips, speculation) - gray area, but if you do, then you:
+  -cant do 1031
+  -pay self emp tax
+  -no long term cap gains
+  -no depreciaion

 Strategies
 ======================================